Autumn Term Menu 2023

 Lunch is served at approximately 11.30 a.m. for the Nursery children and is supervised by Nursery staff.

-The full week’s dinner money should be sent on the first day of the school week, preferably in the exact amount.
-The costs are: £2.10 per day / £10.50 per week.
-Money should be sent to school in a sealed envelope, with the child’s name and amount enclosed clearly written on the front.
+The full week’s dinner money should be paid on the first day of the school week, preferably in the exact amount.
+The costs are: £2.50 per day / £12.50 per week.
+Money should be brought to school in a sealed envelope, with the child’s name and amount enclosed clearly written on the front.
+Payment can also be made using the school’s online payment system, Tucasi.
+In order to get your code to be able to use the online payment system, please come into the school office.

 Free School Meals